pypi/warehouse/docs/deployment.rst

 then deploy that built artifact to the application server.

-Using a modified `dh-virtualenv`_ the build process for the Debian package creates a new virtual environment, installs Warehouse and all of it's dependencies into that virtual environment, and then packages the resulting environment into a single debian package.
+Using a modified `dh-virtualenv`_ the build process for the Debian package creates a new virtual environment, installs Warehouse and all of its dependencies into that virtual environment, and then packages the resulting environment into a single debian package.